 The Statement of Accounts contains estimated figures that are based on assumptions made by the Authority about the future or which are otherwise inherently uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-The items in the Authority's Balance Sheet at 31 March 2018, for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2019, for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Property, Plant & Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 Assets are valued, in accordance with Royal Institute of Chartered Surveyors (RICS) valuation standards, involving the use of a number of estimation techniques including various property indices.
 These can be volatile at times and may result in valuation changes from year to year.
-The gross book value (GBV) of the Authority's portfolio is £1,450.611m as at 31 March 2018.
-A 1% change in asset valuation would equate to a £14.506m change in the GBV.
+The gross book value (GBV) of the Authority's portfolio is £1,183.565m as at 31 March 2019.
+A 1% change in asset valuation would equate to a £11.836m change in the GBV.
 Any change in valuation would also result in a change in depreciation charges.
-A 1% change in depreciation charges would equate to a £0.418m movement.
+A 1% change in depreciation charges would equate to a £0.314m movement.
 See Note 19 for more details on PPE.
+Fair Value measurement When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets (i.e. Level 1 inputs), their fair value is measured using valuation techniques (eg quoted prices for similar assets or liabilities in active markets or the discounted cash flow (DCF) model).
+Where possible, the inputs to these valuation techniques are based on observable data, but where this is not possible judgement is required in establishing fair values.
+These judgements typically include considerations such as uncertainty and risk.
+However, changes in the assumptions used could affect the fair value of the authority's assets and liabilities.
+The significant unobservable inputs used in the fair value measurement include management assumptions regarding rent growth, vacancy levels (for investment properties) and discount rates - adjusted for regional factors.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 The Pension Fund engages a firm of specialist actuaries to provide the Authority with expert advice about the assumptions to be applied.
-See Note 9 page 84 for details of sensitivity analysis of the estimations.
-Provisions The Authority has made a number of provisions, in line with the Code, totalling £5.583m.
+See Note 9 page 90 for details of sensitivity analysis of the estimations.

+Provisions The Authority has made a number of provisions, in line with the Code, totalling £6.512m.
 The provisions include estimated insurance liabilities, equal pay, redundancies, and business rates.
-Since the introduction of the Business Rates Retention Scheme effective from 1 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in 2017/18 and earlier financial years in their proportionate share.
-Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2018.
-The estimate has been calculated using the latest Valuation Office (VAO) ratings list of appeals and the analysis of successful appeals to date when providing the estimate of the total provision up to and including 31 March 2018.
-A provision of £1.424m has been set up in recognition of this.
+Since the introduction of the Business Rates Retention Scheme effective from 1 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in 2018/19 and earlier financial years in their proportionate share.
+Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2019.
+The estimate has been calculated using the latest Valuation Office (VAO) ratings list of appeals and the analysis of successful appeals to date when providing the estimate of the total provision up to and including 31 March 2019.
+A provision of £1.950m has been set up in recognition of this.
 See Note 28.
-Debtors arrears At 31 March 2018, the Authority had a gross balance of £69.819m.
-A review of significant balances suggested that an impairment of doubtful debts of £17.176m was appropriate leaving a net balance of £52.643m.
-However, in the current economic climate there is an inherent risk that such an allowance would not be sufficient.
-See Note 24.